Ecole-des-Nouvelles-Images/2024-Arcade-2D-Ball-Blop-Battle/README.md

   <h2>Special Thanks</h2>
 </div>

-We would like to thank:
+We would like to thank :
 - **École des Nouvelles Images**

 ---